pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 #### 5. Improving re-renders perfomance with useMemo/useCallback :

-<u>Note</u>: Memoizing props (ex: using useMemo/useCallback on props) <strong>will not prevent re-renders of a child component. </strong>
+<ins>Note</ins>: Memoizing props (ex: using useMemo/useCallback on props) <strong>will not prevent re-renders of a child component. </strong>

-- If a parent component re-renders, <u>it will trigger re-render of a child component regardless of its props.</u>
+- If a parent component re-renders, <ins>it will trigger re-render of a child component regardless of its props.</ins>

 <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/0*USxxXcRT8eYhtJd7.png">

 #### i) Necessary useMemo/useCallback

-- If a <strong>child component is wrapped in React.memo, <u>all props that are not primitive values have to be memoized</u></strong>.
+- If a <strong>child component is wrapped in React.memo, <ins>all props that are not primitive values have to be memoized</ins></strong>.

 <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/0*1UZHlMEo0JGq2HNw.png">